trezzuri/erpnext-docs/docs/en/accounts/advance-payment-entry.md

 3. Save and Submit.

-Any Payment Entry that is not linked to an invoice is considered as advance payment by the ERPNext system.
+Any Payment Entry that is not linked to an invoice is considered as advance payment by the SOMA system.

 If the Customer has given $5,000 as cash advance, it will be recorded as a